boss21648/Epydios-AgentOps-Control-Plane/README.md

 * Recommended boundary is HTTPS + mTLS (`MTLSAndBearerTokenSecret` for stricter paths).
 * Entitlement and deny semantics are enforced in runtime policy flow.

-NOTE: There are two systems, the baseline system here is enforcing real policy decisions.
-This is NOT crippleware.
+NOTE: There are two systems, the OSS baseline system here is enforcing real policy decisions.
 Everything is the same between the baseline and AIMXS versions, except the decision kernels.

 ### Baseline Features